Go back to main Articles Page

 2. Development Regattas - They are full-day regattas designed for Green fleet sailors who want to race but may not be quite ready for the larger courses.
 They are open to Green fleet, but not Champs sailors (unless they are trying a different boat).
 They are organized by the NW Youth Sailing Foundation and the schedule is published on their site.

-3. Northwest Youth Sailing Circuit (NWYSC) - They are full-day regattas intended for Green and Champs fleets.
+3. Northwest Youth Sailing Circuit (NWYSC) - They are two full-day regattas intended for Green and Champs fleets.
 The regattas are usually raced on two different courses one for Green fleet an another for Champs.
 They are organized by the NW Youth Sailing Foundation and the schedule is published on their site.

 4. USODA NW Optimist Championship - The regional USODA championship is held each summer and gives sailors an opportunity to qualify for National Team Trials in the Spring of the following year.
 It’s also organized by the NW Youth Sailing Foundation and is part of the NWYSC calendar.